 - Regional Rate Box C: 25 pounds

-Oftentimes, regional rate boxes are more cost effective in comparison to flat rate options as the price is determined by how far the box is travelling.
-If you are looking at a Large Flat Rate box, the Regional Rate Box B is likely going to be cheaper is almost the same size.
+Oftentimes, regional rate boxes are more cost-effective in comparison to flat rate options as the price is determined by how far the box is traveling.
+If you are looking at a Large Flat Rate Box, the Regional Rate Box B is likely going to be cheaper is almost the same size.

 You also need to be aware of regulations that prevent you from using specific shipping services or needing additional declarations, such as shipping perfumes, nail polish, and flammable/combustible materials (like fragrance and essential oils.)